The CAT-60 Continuous Annealing Tube!

 Price includes crate for transport; shipping is not included and is determined based on destination.

 The Continuous Annealing Tube, AKA the CAT-60 (the 60 stands for the approximate number of minutes it takes to cool the glass) is the perfect addition to our micro-studios.
 The idea is based on industrial annealing cycles for bottles, jars and cups, which are cooled at a much faster rate than artists traditionally cool their work.
-It is essentially a miniature lehr, manually controlled, and it operates on the heat from the Little Dragon - using one of the accessory ports built into the side of the furnace.
+It is essentially a miniature lehr, manually controlled, and it operates on the heat from your Dragon using one of the accessory ports built into the side of the furnace.
 We have been using variations of this design for a couple of years now, and with it we have successfully annealed thousands of pieces.
 The introductory model is designed for making ornaments and thin cups, without running out of annealing space.
 Ever.
 Pieces can be cooled, signed, tagged, and packed about an hour after they are blown!

 But it's not just for production studios; for those of you in a teaching environment, imagine giving a demonstration and being able to handle it during the same class session!
 Practice your twisty cups and drink out of them an hour later!